CIA Captured Putin's 'Specific Instructions' To Hack the 2016 Election, Says Report - Slashdot

 >There is no evidence that they hacked any voting machines.

 I really don't understand why Americans tolerate their current voting system.
-Computer-t
+Computer-tallied paper ballots and pencils with ballot boxes and any manual counting observed by the candidate's representatives is pretty solid.

+Computer kiosks with known flaws, with the electronic records purged ASAP looks an awful lot like the dream system of someone who wants to generate whatever result they like and should offend (and terrify) the average voter.

+Up to this point it still appears that Russia bought some ads to try to sway the vote.
+There is no evidence that they hacked any voting machines.
+There appears to be no evidence of the Russians hacking anyone's email either.